apache/incubator-retired-gearpump-site/README.md

 Kramdown is needed for Markdown processing and the Python based Pygments is used for syntax highlighting.

-# Build
+# How to contribute

+## Step1: Update the documents for specific Gearpump version if needed
+The documents for specific Gearpump version can be updated under [Gearpump docs](https://github.com/gearpump/gearpump/tree/master/docs).
+After it is updated, check [How to Build](https://github.com/gearpump/gearpump/tree/master/docs#how-to-build) to generate documents for that specific version.

+## Step2: Upload the generated documents in step 1 to [/release](https://github.com/gearpump/gearpump.github.io/tree/master/releases) folder.

+## Step3: Update the documents for the general site under this repo.

+## Step4: Test the build

 Command `jekyll build` can be used to make the build.

 Command `jekyll serve --watch` can be used to for development.
 Jekyll will start a web server at `localhost:4000` and watch the docs directory for updates.
-Use this mode to preview changes locally.
+You can use this mode to experiment changes and check the UI locally.

+## Step5: Commit to this repo.
+If everything looks fine, make a PR to contribute the code changes to this repo.

-# Contribute
+# Markdown format description

 The documentation pages are written in [Markdown](http://daringfireball.net/projects/markdown/syntax).
 It is possible to use the